MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/icon-theme-color.md

 <!-- ====================================================================== -->
 ### Icon descriptions

-Below you’ll find a description of each app icon and where they show up in Windows.
+Below you'll find a description of each app icon and where they show up in Windows.

 The normal app icon that's shown in the start menu, task bar, or task manager.